YData123/ydata123.github.io/fa24/introml/calendar.md

 <small>
 DALL-E's description of its work:
-A black and white 2-dimensional Cubist drawing that abstractly portrays a computer and a brain.
+"A black and white 2-dimensional Cubist drawing that abstractly portrays a computer and a brain.
-It blends technological and intellectual elements in a striking monochromatic composition.
+It blends technological and intellectual elements in a striking monochromatic composition."
 </small>
 <br>
 <br>